Caballerog/npm-build-tool/README.md

 - Automatically lint your scripts.
 - Automatically minify your HTML, CSS and JS using htmlminifier, css-clean and uglifyJS2.
 - CSS Autoprefixing using PostCSS.
+- Update the references in your html from orginals to an optionally versioned, optimized file using useref-file.
 - Awesome image optimization using imagemin-newer (You can use subfolder).
 The tool checks to see if images have changed before optimizing them.
 - Automatically wire-up dependencies installed with Bower using wiredep.
 - Automatically create your JavaScript documentation using jsDoc.
-- Automatically create a hashmark in your new JavaScript file and CSS file for avoid cache problems.
+- ~~Automatically create a hashmark in your new JavaScript file and CSS file for avoid cache problems.~~ (Problems with useref-file).

 # Getting started
 - Install dependencies: `npm install`.